ava-labs/avalanchego/src/bin/README.md

 ## Supported commands
 * `fwdctl create`: Create a new firewood database.
-* `fwdctl get`: Get the code associated with a key in the database
+* `fwdctl get`: Get the code associated with a key in the database.
+* `fwdctl insert`: Insert a key/value pair into the generic key/value store.
+* `fwdctl delete`: Delete a key/value pair from the database.

 ## Examples
 * fwdctl create